Odhynn/Naerk/content/Factions/Fosh.md

 > > | Region | Southwest [[Hoss Glacier]] |
 > > | Capital | [[Osfån]] |
 > > | Leader | [[Jarlskona Lengosha\|Jarlskona Lengosha Rakfun]] |

+The glacier tribe is situated far north, just below the Menhirs of the [[Hoss Glacier]].
+They are steadfast and resilient people.

+When the giants of [[Hoen]] learned about the riches of [[Korhond]], they invaded Fosh with a strike group.